Family Medicine Accelerated Track | Texas Tech University Health Sciences Center

 Why Family Medicine?

-1. The Family Medicine Accelerated Track aims to increase the number of medical students choosing a career in family medicine, especially in underserved areas, who will provide patient-centered care.
+The Family Medicine Accelerated Track aims to increase the number of medical students choosing a career in family medicine, especially in underserved areas, who will provide patient-centered care.
+As this is a condensed program, this family medicine degree prepares primary care physicians more efficiently and with less cost.

-FMAT students will complete their predoctoral training in three years, following a curriculum modified slightly from the regular curriculum.
-The training program for FMAT students includes several innovative curricular activities that will ensure that students are prepared appropriately for their accelerated experiences.
+FMAT students complete their predoctoral training in three years, following a curriculum modified slightly from the regular curriculum.
+The training program for FMAT students includes several innovative curricular activities that ensure that students are prepared appropriately for their accelerated experiences.

 • Overview and review of MS2 basic science course materials